-Thus, there is prima-facie reason to believe that RoOs in the Asia-Pacific region are less susceptible to be distorted by special-interest capture than their equivalents in NAFTA or PANEURO.
+Thus, there is a prima facie reason to believe that ROO in the Asia-Pacific region are less susceptible to distortion by special-interest capture than their equivalents in NAFTA and PANEURO.
 However, they could still be trade-restricting because they are unnecessarily complex or cumbersome to satisfy.
-This is essentially an empirical question that should be settled by statistical analysis.
-This is what we set out to do in this paper, using the variation in trade flows across country pairs and products as the identification mechanism to detect any trade-inhibiting effect of RoOs.
+Essentially this is an empirical question that should be settled by statistical analysis.
+This is what we set out to do in this chapter, using the variation in trade flows across country pairs and products as the identification mechanism to detect any trade-inhibiting effect of ROO.
 Our exploration is guided by the gravity equation, workhorse of much empirical work in international trade.
 We run a disaggregated gravity equation at the product (HS6) level, controlling for the gravity's usual determinants as well as tariffs and a vector of dummies marking the presence of each type of product-specific RoO.

-&lt;sup>2 The idea that trade-diverting PTAs are more appealing politically than trade-creating one was developed theoretically in Grossman and Helpman (1995).
+&lt;sup>3 The idea that trade-diverting PTAs are more appealing politically than trade-creating ones was developed theoretically in Grossman and Helpman (1995).
 Empirical evidence, however, is mixed.

-See Dedrick, et al., 2008 for an in-depth study of two electronics value chains.
+&lt;sup>4 See Dedrick et al., 2008 for an in-depth study of two electronics value chains.